- 05 Jul 2006

 Reinventing Savings Bonds

-Executive Summary — At one point in American history, savings bonds were an important tool families used to build assets and get ahead.
+Overview — At one point in American history, savings bonds were an important tool families used to build assets and get ahead.
 While times have changed, this function of savings bonds may be even more important now, especially for the 41 million low- and moderate-income American households.
 Tufano and Schneider lay out a case for why savings bonds should be reimagined to help millions of Americans build assets now.
 Key concepts include:

 - Allow taxpayers to purchase bonds with Federal tax refunds.